SahilThorat11/C_Programming/Assignments/Assignment_07/README.md

-Assignment 7 :
+# Assignment 7 :

 This folder contains warmup codes with there time complexities which are:-

-Accept number from user and print $ and *
+            1.Accept number from user and print $ and *

-Accept number from user and print number till that number
+            2.Accept number from user and print number till that number

-Accept number from user and print its number line
+            3.Accept number from user and print its number line

-Accept number from user and print all odd numbers till that number
+            4.Accept number from user and print all odd numbers till that number

-Accept N and print first five multiple of N.
+            5.Accept N and print first five multiple of N.

 Commands used to execute these codes:-